mafzal88/BlazorLocalization/README.md

+## Why This Repository?

+Localization in Blazor is often shown in fragments.
+This project provides a complete, working, and production-friendly setup for English–Arabic localization in a Blazor Web App using .NET 10.

 # Blazor Localization (English – Arabic)

 A simple and practical example of implementing localization in a Blazor Web Application using .NET 10.